jalpp/recursearch/README.md

 # 🌐 RecurSearch

-**RecurSearch** is a AI-driven recursive web research tool designed to mimic OpenAI's DeepSearch.
+**RecurSearch** is a AI-driven recursive web research tool designed to mimic OpenAI's Deep Research.
 It can search the web recursively to generate comprehensive research reports with or without citations.

 ## Features